iodigital-com/io-technology/data/blog/az-204-cheatsheets/Connect-To-and-Consume-Azure-Services-and-Third-Party-Services/Develop-message-based-solutions-cheatsheet.md

 ### Rules and actions

-While Service Bus subscriptions see all messages sent to the topic, you can only copy a subset of those messages to the virtual subscription queu
+While Service Bus subscriptions see all messages sent to the topic, you can only copy a subset of those messages to the virtual subscription queue

 ## Topic filters and actions